cgbosse/Udacity-Proj05-Travel_App/documentation/UDACITY_Project_Rubric.md

 ### README

--[] A README file is included detailing the app and all dependencies.
+-[x] A README file is included detailing the app and all dependencies.

 #### Other requirements